 FILING IN THE PATENT AND TRADEMARK OFFICE.

 A notice of appeal mailed to the Patent and Trademark Office should be addressed:

 Office of the Solicitor

-United States Patent and Trademark Office

-Mail Stop 8
+United States Patent and Trademark Office Mail Stop 8

 Post Office Box 1450

 Alexandria, Virginia 22313-1450

-The general counsel requests that hand delivery, if any, be made to the Office of the General Counsel, Patent and Trademark Office, Madison East 10B20, 600 Dulaney Street, Alexandria, Virginia 22314, between the hours of 8:30 a.m. and 5:00 p.m.
+The general counsel requests that hand delivery, if any, be made between the hours of 8:30 a.m. and 5:00 p.m. to: